petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-actions.md

 !!! important
    This feature is currently behind a [developer feature flag](../../system-administration/configuring-liferay/feature-flags.md#dev-feature-flags) (LPS-167253) and a [beta feature flag](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) (LPS-164563).

-While managing data set views, you can define actions to be used in the data set fragment.
+While managing data set views, define actions to be used in the data set fragment.
 Currently, you can configure Link-type actions that redirect users to a specified URL.

 ## Adding Actions to the Data Set View